Droopy Eyelids

 What is ptosis?

 Ptosis can affect anyone.
-It is more common in older people due to the skin's natural ageing process that occurs.
-The levator muscle is crucial for elevating the eyelid, but it can become stretched over time and this results in drooping eyelids.
-When the upper eyelid sags in more severe cases it can affect our vision and eyesight.
+It is more common in older people due to the skin’s natural ageing process that occurs.
+The levator muscle, along with other eye muscles, is crucial for elevating the eyelid, but it can become stretched over time and this results in drooping eyelids.
+When the upper eyelid sags in more severe cases it can affect our vision and eyesight, often necessitating plastic surgery to correct the issue.
+Ptosis can be considered a medical condition if it impairs vision.
 You may also experience dry or watery eyes, and people may remark that you look sleepy.

 There are different types of ptosis:

-• Mechanical ptosis occurs when the eyelid becomes too heavy to control.
-It can be caused by extra weight from fat or excess skin.
+Mechanical ptosis occurs when the eyelid becomes too heavy to control.
+It can be caused by extra weight from excess skin or possibly fat.

 Causes of Droopy Eyelids

-There are several reasons why droopy eyelids occur, and understanding these can help you find the right surgical treatment:
+There are several reasons why droopy eyelids occur, and understanding these can help in seeking the right treatment:

-• Ageing: As we grow older, the skin around our eyelids loses its elasticity and becomes thinner, leading to sagging or drooping of the eyelid.
+Aging: As we grow older, the skin around our eyelids loses its elasticity and becomes thinner, leading to droopy upper eyelids as the skin sags or droops.

 Surgical and nonsurgical treatments for droopy eyelids in Harley street, London